 Share your knowledge and passion for science!
-Researchers can host a PolarTREC teacher in the field and share their knowledge of polar research with classrooms around the world.
-By including a PolarTREC teacher, the research team gains a trained and enthusiastic helping hand in the field, an expert in communication and outreach to share their science, and connections between the science and the education communities.
+Researchers can host a PolarTREC educator (formal or informal) in the field and share their knowledge of polar research in both formal classrooms and informal educational settings around the world.
+By including a PolarTREC educator, the research team gains a trained and enthusiastic helping hand in the field, an expert in communication and outreach to share their science, and connections between the science and the education communities.

-Researchers working in the polar regions can apply to host a PolarTREC teacher on their scientific expeditions in the Arctic or in Antarctica.
-Researchers do not incur any additional costs to their project, but can gain a lot from the inclusion of a teacher on their project.
+Researchers working in the polar regions can apply to host a PolarTREC educator on their scientific expeditions in the Arctic or in Antarctica.
+Researchers do not incur any additional costs to their project but can gain a lot from the inclusion of an educator on their project.

-The application for researchers to host PolarTREC teachers is generally available each fall for the upcoming arctic and Antarctic field seasons.
-If you are interested in hosting a PolarTREC teacher, but missed the application deadline, please contact PolarTREC Project Managers at info [at] polartrec [dot] com or 907-474-1600 to discuss your individual situation.
+The application for researchers to host PolarTREC educators is generally available late summer for the upcoming Arctic and Antarctic field seasons.
+If you are interested in hosting a PolarTREC educator, please contact PolarTREC Project Managers at info [at] polartrec.com to discuss your individual situation.

-You do not have to host a teacher on your expedition to serve as a content expert or mentor to pre- and in-service teachers interested in improving their knowledge of polar science.
-Through the C-ISE Online Learning Community and the CARE Network, researchers serve as valuable contributors as presenters or just someone willing to be contacted to answer questions or review science material for a lesson plan.
+You do not have to host an educator on your expedition to serve as a content expert or mentor to pre- and in-service educators interested in improving their knowledge of polar science.
+Through the alumni and extended networks, researchers serve as valuable contributors as presenters or just someone willing to be contacted to answer questions or review science material for a lesson plan.

 If you are interested in serving as a content expert, please email info [at] polartrec.com.
 Please include your name, contact information, and a brief description of your scientific interests.

 Conduct Education and Outreach Activities

-PolarTREC is a continually growing network of teachers, scientists, and other polar professionals.
-If you are interested in making connections to teachers in or near your community, let us know!
+PolarTREC is a continually growing network of educators, scientists, and other polar professionals.
+If you are interested in making connections to educators in or near your community, let us know!